-- a teacher needs one or two periods of class coverage to attend meetings on campus and other events, such as picture days, awards ceremonies and giving guest lectures in colleagues' classes; - c. a teacher leaves early due to a doctor's appointment; - d. a Kelly Services substitute arrives after the start of a work day; or - e. teachers are released to attend professional development either off-site or onsite. - 4.
-School administrators are precluded from cancelling substitutes and will be notified of such limitation on their authority. - 5.
-Any bargaining unit member required to split classes or substitute for another teacher will receive a proportionate share of compensation that a substitute teacher is paid to cover absences in that particular school. - D. Media centers in all schools shall observe a flexible schedule. - E. The Board shall encourage class sizes consistent with District goals, the nature of different subject matter, instructional objectives, the requirements of different instructional processes, the capacities of the physical facilities, state laws and regulations, and the special needs of students. - 1.
+- C. The Board agrees to provide substitute teachers for art, music, and physical education teachers and media specialists.
+No teacher shall be used as a substitute for another teacher except in cases of emergency or unforeseen circumstances.
+The District shall maintain a substitute pool for the filling of vacancies due to absenteeism. - D. Media centers in all schools shall observe a flexible schedule. - E. The Board shall encourage class sizes consistent with District goals, the nature of different subject matter, instructional objectives, the requirements of different instructional processes, the capacities of the physical facilities, state laws and regulations, and the special needs of students. - 1.
 If an individual teacher feels a class has an excessive number of students, s/he may request a meeting with the administrator who will discuss the issue with the teacher and attempt to resolve it. - 2.
-If the matter cannot be resolved within two weeks at the school level, it shall be referred by the administrator to the appropriate chief, area superintendent, or associate superintendent who will within two weeks assess the situation and make a final decision as to whether an adjustment in class size should be made.
+If the matter cannot be resolved within two weeks at the school level, it shall be referred by the administrator to the appropriate associate superintendent who will within two weeks assess the situation and make a final decision as to whether an adjustment in class size should be made.
 Said decision will be communicated to the teacher and will state the reasons. - 3.
 If district-wide ratios for students to social workers not assigned to schools exceed the prior year's ratio, the designated lead social workers may request a meeting with the Superintendent or designee to discuss the issues and attempt to resolve them. - 4.
 If the district-wide ratios for students to school psychologists not assigned to schools exceed the prior year's ratio, the designated lead school psychologist may request a meeting with the Superintendent or designee to discuss the issues and attempt to resolve them.